Collins, Goodwin rally Hawks from 21 down, beat Clips 102-95

-“Obviously, when I first got in there, I wasn’t doing much,” Goodwin said.
-“When that first 3 fell, I was kind of relieved.
-I started to hit my shots.”

-Young, the NBA’s third-leading scorer at 29.2 points a game, didn’t dress because of a right thigh contusion.
-Recently acquired Jeff Teague started in his place, but the Hawks turned to a guy who has spent a good portion of the season in the G League with the game on the line.
+Young, the NBA’s third-leading scorer at 29.2 points a game, cheered on Goodwin from the bench.
+The Hawks star didn’t dress because of a right thigh contusion.

-“He controlled the offense and made big plays,” Collins said.
-“To give us the minutes he did was extremely valuable.”

 The Clippers seemingly seized control with a 20-0 run in the first quarter, despite missing starters Kawhi Leonard, Paul George and Patrick Beverly.